Optometry Practices

 Recent Developments

-• Optometry practice employment increased slightly and average wages for nonsupervisory employees increased moderately during the first 10 months of 2024, according to the US Bureau of Labor Statistics.
-Physician and clinical services expenditures are projected to grow at a compound annual growth rate of 5.3% from 2021 to 2031, according to the Centers for Medicare and Medicaid Services.
+- Optometry practice employment was unchanged and average wages for nonsupervisory employees increased slightly during the first month of 2025, according to the US Bureau of Labor Statistics.
 US optometry practice sales are forecast to grow at a 6.08% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Get A Demo